 A bit of history

-Ferrando Vini winery was founded in 1890 by Giuseppe Ferrando, who moved to Ivrea with a mission: introducing the wines of Piedmont to the neighboring region Valle d’Aosta.
+Ferrando Vini was founded in 1890 by Giuseppe Ferrando, who moved to Ivrea with a mission: introducing the wines of Piedmont to the neighboring region Valle d’Aosta.
 Giuseppe’s son Luigi then expanded and developed the winemaking business.
 In 1957, Giuseppe Ferrando junior, the founder’s grandson, began the production of one of the rarest wines obtained from the Nebbiolo variety: Carema, named after a small town in the north of Piedmont, on the border with Valle d’Aosta.